Connor-Miller/loot/docs/agents/concurrent.md

 the harbor lineage in, and **`ferry`** when there are also git-origin commits to ingest.

+Both catch-up paths hold even when the landed change was never in the primary's view (a position's load is lineage-filtered, ADR 0022): the catch-up ingests the harbor lineage from the shared graph before it reasons, so a lane-landed change the primary never adopted is a clean fast-forward — not a duplicate merge line (#265).
+A checkout already `git reset` onto landed main is recognized as landed content, not re-captured as local work.
+And `loot gc` roots every change in the shared graph file plus every live lane's WIP, so a landed-but-unadopted change can never be pruned (#263's root cause, prevented).

 ## Recovery playbook

 ### A break-glass git commit landed on `main` → `loot ferry`